bittorrenttorque/btapp/README.md

 #### Remote Connection
 (referred to occasionally as the falcon proxy)
-Lets setup the local machine with some proxy credentials and see if we can't connect to it via the falcon proxy (as well as the original local connection)...
+Lets setup the local machine with some proxy credentials and see if we can't connect to it via the falcon proxy.
+This proxy Btapp object will point to the same torrent client as your original Btapp object.
+You can have unlimited objects all representing the same torrent client (be careful to not step on each others toes though).

 <div class="run" title="Run"></div>
 ```javascript